Skip to footer content

 $vbLabelText $csharpLabel

-For additional Azure Functions timeout configurations, see Microsoft's timeout documentation.
-Many developers have also shared solutions on Stack Overflow's Azure Functions tag for handling large document processing.
+For Azure Functions timeout configurations, see Microsoft's timeout documentation.
+Developers also share solutions on Stack Overflow's Azure Functions tag for handling large document processing.

 For more troubleshooting scenarios specific to HTML-to-PDF conversion in Azure, visit IronPDF's Azure troubleshooting documentation.

-HTML to PDF conversion can be an intensive task for your system, depending on the complexity of the HTML content and your computer's system capabilities.
-Here are some key optimization strategies for HTML to PDF tasks in Azure Functions:
+HTML to PDF conversion can be resource-intensive depending on content complexity.
+Here are key optimization strategies for Azure Functions:

-When working with JavaScript-heavy pages for HTML to PDF conversion in Azure, configure appropriate render delays:
+When working with JavaScript-heavy pages, configure appropriate render delays:

 renderer.RenderingOptions.WaitFor.RenderDelay = 500; // Simple pages